nrosenstein-c4d/c4ddev/docs/content/c4ddev/plugins.md

 ![Unicode Escape Tool Screenshot](uescapetool.png)

-!!! note Resource Packages
+!!! note "Resource Packages"
-  You don't need this tool if you make use of [ResourcePackages](../cli/rpkg).
+    You don't need this tool if you make use of [ResourcePackages](../cli#c4ddev-rpkg).
     Non-ascii characters will be escaped automatically when a stringtable is generated from the ResourcePackage.

 ## Scripting Server